AsadIftikhar22/TMS-_AsadIftikhar/README.md

+Lights Out Application

-Lights Out Application built using .Net 8 and Framework Windows Presentation Foundation (WPF) as Windows Desktop application Installer
+A Lights Out puzzle-solving application built using .NET 8 and Windows Presentation Foundation (WPF) as a Windows desktop application.

-We have initially multiple test cases with multiple depths
+The application includes an installer and supports multiple test cases with different board configurations and depths.

+Test Cases

 **Problem #1**<br>